- Fellow Highlights

 -

-Ashvin Swaminathan is the child of immigrants from India.
-Fellowship awarded in 2017 to support work towards a PhD in Mathematics at Princeton University
+Ellora Israni is the child of immigrants from India.
+Fellowship awarded in 2017 to support work towards a JD in Law at Harvard University

 -

-Andrey Sushko is an immigrant from Russia.
-Fellowship awarded in 2017 to support work towards a PhD in Experimental Physics at Harvard University
+Peter Hong is the child of immigrants from United States and South Korea.
+Fellowship awarded in 2017 to support work towards an MBA in Business at Harvard University

 Keep Exploring